wistpotion/sturdy-webcomic-downloader/readme.md

 </div>
 ```

-Query selectors are a way to say "I want to target THIS specific image".
+**Query selectors are a way to say "I want to target THIS specific image".**

-### How to see the structure of an html document (the blue clicky thing)
+### How to see the html document of a website

-Now let's actually look into the structure of a website.
-For that we use something called the **web developer tools** window.
+For seeing the structure of a website we'll use the **web developer tools** window.

 Browsers differ in how you open the web developer tools, so you'll have to look that up on your own.

 When you have opened the window, find the tab that is called **inspector** or **elements**.
-Different browsers have different names.
-What you want to find is the tab that shows you the structure of the website you are visiting.
+What you want to find is the structure of the website you are visiting.
 That structure can look something like:

 ```html
 <html>